Claude Code Alternatives

 Is Claude Code worth $20 if I already pay for Cursor?

 Often yes for terminal-heavy or agentic work.
 Cursor Pro at $20 plus Claude Pro at $20 is a real overlap, but the workflows differ.
-Claude Code excels at long-horizon tasks where the agent runs tests, fixes failures, and iterates without supervision; Cursor excels at editor-driven flows.
+Claude Code excels at long-horizon terminal tasks where the agent runs tests, fixes failures, and iterates without supervision; Cursor excels at editor-driven flows.
 Many devs run both.
 If you must pick one: terminal-heavy and agentic, pick Claude Code; editor-driven, pick Cursor.

 Does Continue.dev actually save money vs Cursor or Copilot?

 It depends on usage.
-Continue's BYO-LLM means you pay provider rates directly: Claude Sonnet 4.7 at $3 input / $15 output per 1M tokens, GPT-4o at similar rates.
+Continue's BYO-LLM means you pay provider rates directly: Claude Sonnet 4.7 at $3 input / $15 output per 1M tokens, GPT-5 at similar rates.
 Light users (under 1M tokens/month) pay less than Cursor's $20.
 Heavy users (10M+ tokens/month) often pay more on direct API.
 The math depends on your prompt size and frequency; check provider billing for two weeks before deciding.

 Can I run Aider or Continue with a local Ollama model and pay nothing?